Iman-hamdan/aai-501-group7-sentiment-analysis-drug-reviews/README.md

 #### Weaknesses:

-•	The model perform good with recall for negative and positive, correctly identifying only 96% of them.
+•	The model perform good with recall for negative and positive, correctly identifying 97% of them.

-This means it misses a significant portion of negative, incorrectly classifying them as positive.
+This means it misses a very less portion of negative, incorrectly classifying them as positive.

 ## References: